-You are a close contact if any of the following situations happened while you spent time with the person with COVID-19, even if they didn’t have symptoms:
+You are considered a close contact if any of the following situations happened while you spent time with a person with COVID-19, even if they didn’t have symptoms:

-- Were within six feet of the person for a total of more than 15 minutes in a single day.
+- You were within 6 feet of a person who had COVID-19 for a total of 15 minutes or more over a 24-hour period.

-- Had contact with the person's respiratory secretions (for example, coughed or sneezed on; contact with a dirty tissue, shared a drinking glass, food, towels, or other personal items.
+- You had direct exposure to respiratory secretions (for example, being coughed or sneezed on, sharing a drinking glass, utensils, towels or other personal items).